ufidon/its330/labs/lab08/README.md

    * memory A : memory B: memory C = process A : process B : process C
    * memory A + memory B + memory C <= total pages

+5. Reading exercises(Optional)
+   1. Read the article [Virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), write a summary about
+      1. the advantages and disadvantages of virtual memory,
+      2. the steps that operating systems used to handle page fault.
+   2. Read the article [Thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)), write a summary about the causes and solutions of thrashing.
+   3. Read the article [Bélády's anomaly](https://en.wikipedia.org/wiki/B%C3%A9l%C3%A1dy%27s_anomaly), write a summary about whether Belady's anomaly happens in FIFO, OPT and LRU.

 ## References

 * Linux